ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/search/index.md

 ExpressionEngine's Search Module has several individual tags that work together to perform searches and display search results.

+TIP:As of ExpressionEngine 7, users can take advantage of [Pro Search](add-ons/pro-search/overview.md), which offers more robust searching, filtering, and other advanced features.
+Pro Search can be installed from the `Add-ons` section of the Control Panel.

 ## Simple Search Form

 The [Simple Search Form](add-ons/search/simple.md) tag allows you to easily add a single-form search field to your site.
 This allows you to have a simple search box in a sidebar of your site.